 John F. “Johnny” Kapfer was a hard-working, exacting builder from the ‘Old School’.
 Born in Page City, Kan., in 1926, John grew up in Lawrence and graduated from Liberty Memorial High School in 1943, whereupon he was drafted into the U.S. Army Air Corps, serving briefly as a test pilot during World War II.
 After graduating with a degree in architectural engineering from KU in 1949, he took over his father George’s construction business, Kapfer Construction, and secured numerous local commercial contracts, most prominently the Hillcrest Shopping Center complex, which his firm designed and built.
 Though Kapfer built relatively few private residences, the ones he did build have aged well, particularly the Frank Burge and Meyer Litwin family houses designed by architect Robert Hess in the early 1950s.

 Kapfer was known to be a demanding boss on the construction site, often short-tempered, but his high building standards and exceptional engineering skills won respect.
-“Mathematically, he could do things in his head I couldn’t do on paper,” says Don Nelson, a general contractor who worked for Kapfer for a number of years before Kapfer left the construction business in the mid-1970s.
+“Mathematically, he could do things in his head I couldn’t do on paper,” said Don Nelson, a general contractor who worked for Kapfer for a number of years before Kapfer left the construction business in the mid-1970s.
 “He was quite a guy.”

 Upon the dissolution of his business, Kapfer worked as Director of Maintenance and Operations for the Lawrence school district until his retirement in 1990.
 His wife, dancing partner, and mother of their three children, Johanne, died in May, 2010.
 John Kapfer passed away on July 31, 2011.
 He was 85.